St Andrew's Church, Calstock: History

-This resulted in the thorough restoration of 1867, carried out at a cost of £600, and under the direction of Mr. James Piers St Aubyn (1815-95).
+This resulted in the thorough restoration of 1867, carried out at a cost of £600, and under the direction of Mr. James Piers St Aubyn (1815–95).
 St. Aubyn, a relative of the well-known family residents of St Michael’s Mount, had an architectural practice in London and Devonport, and was responsible for the restoration of many West Country churches.
 Here at Calstock the floor levels were altered, the existing tiles laid, the chancel given its present roof, and the building furnished with plain pitched-pine pews.
 However, severe though the restorations was, many of interesting features of the church were preserved.

 Exterior

-The large granite blocks (e.g., in the tower and porch) generally denote 15th century work.
+The large granite blocks (e.g., in the tower and porch) generally denote 15th-century work.
 The north and south wall appears to have been largely rebuilt at some time, and it is likely that the intersecting window mullions were introduced some time in the 18th century to replace the original cusped lights.
-The 15th century turret projecting from the north wall contains a rood staircase.
+The 15th-century turret projecting from the north wall contains a rood staircase.
 East of this turret are granite quoins which mark the original end of the north aisle.
 Beyond this, and constructed of quite different stone, is the Edgcumb Chapel of 1558.
 The initials R.E.
 (Richard Edgecumb) appear on the hood mould of the door.
 The south aisle of the church had also been extended to match the north aisle.
 The south aisle extension contains a vestry which was in existence before 1861.

 Tower

-The tower, of three stages, buttressed and battlemented, is an impressive land mark.
+The tower, of three stages, buttressed and battlemented, is an impressive landmark.
 Pinnacles once surmounted the turrets, and according to the Exeter Mercury of 24 November 1790:

 The second stage of the Tower has a large stained glass window, facing west.
 At the top of the stained glass window there are four crests, the first crest is that of the Scorrer family who owned the Harewood Estate just 1 km east of the church.